A historical heritage that remains at Tsuruoka, the port of call for Kitamae Ship [Yamagata Prefecture]

 ``Ryuoson Zenpoji Temple'' worshiped by Kitamaebune ship owners

-Ryuosonzenpoji Temple is well-known among mariners as a temple that enshrines the sea god Ryujin.
-This ancient temple is said to have been founded by Myotatsu Shonin in 951, and is one of the Soto sect schools along with Toyokawa Inari (Toyokawa City, Aichi Prefecture) and Saijoji Temple (Minamiashigara City, Kanagawa Prefecture).
-These are the three major prayer places in Sotoshu.
+This ancient temple is said to have been opened in 951 by Myotatsu Shonin, and is one of the three major prayer halls of Soto Shu, along with Toyokawa Inari (Toyokawa City, Aichi Prefecture) and Saijoji Temple (Minamiashigara City, Kanagawa Prefecture).

 At the back of the temple grounds, on the banks of Kaibamiike Pond, is the Ryujin-do Hall, where the dragon god is enshrined.

-Gohyakurakando is a temple built with donations from merchants who made their fortunes on Kitamaebune ships.
-The 531 Arhat statues enshrined there were also donated.
+The Gohyakurakando Hall is a hall built with donations from merchants who made good money on Kitamae Ship.
+The 531 Arhat statues enshrined there were also made by donation.

 Six buildings, including the Gohyaku Rakan-do Hall, the main gate, and the five-storied pagoda, are registered tangible cultural properties of the country.